jacobkap/crimebythenumbers/docs/subsetting.md

 ## Assignment values to objects (Making "things") {#assignment}

-Earlier we wrote `animals <- c("cat", "dog", "gorilla", "buffalo", "lion", "snake")` to make the object "animals" with the value of each of the different animals we wrote.
+Earlier we wrote `animals <- c("cat", "dog", "gorilla", "buffalo", "lion", "snake")` to make the object *animals* with the value of each of the different animals we wrote.

 We say`<-` as "gets".
 So above "animals gets the values cat, dog, etc.".
 This is read from left to right as thing on left (the name of the object) "gets" the value of the thing on the right of the `<-`.
 The proper terminology is that the "thing" on the left is an "object".
-So if we had `x <- 5` the object "x" gets the value 5.
+So if we had `x <- 5` the object *x* gets the value 5.
 We could also say "five was assigned to x".

 The terminology is "object gets value" or "value assigned to object", both work.